Itvisors/mendix-ReactDnD/README.md

 ### Show grid
 For each datasource can be specified whether a grid should be shown.
 This is done at datasource level otherwise the grid would be shown across all containers where it should only be shown over the background.

+### Scroll to marker
+Set the zoom percentage, scroll to row/column and X/Y position to scroll one of more markers into view.

 ## Styling
 The widget is easy enough to style by setting a class on it in the widget properties and then apply styling by targeting the main widget using your class and overruling defaults.
 Also, the classes used for each container can be changed at the container definition.